If you’re an advanced pianist already, you can’t just settle on playing one of these beginner digital pianos, right?

-The Yamaha YDP184R Digital Pianois the best digital piano for advanced pianist because of its elegant design that is packed with the practical features anyone can take advantage of.
-I like that it comes with synthetic ivory keys and tactile surface, which feels smooth without my fingers sleeping.
+The Yamaha YDP184R Digital Piano is the best digital piano for advanced pianists because of its elegant design that is packed with practical features anyone can take advantage of.
+I like that it comes with synthetic ivory keys and a tactile surface, which feels smooth without my fingers sleeping.

 - Sounds like a concert grand piano

 - Graded Hammer action 3 for authentic feel